Types of Invoice Discounting

 If the product is offered on a confidential basis, then customers are intended to be unaware that the client is using the service.
 In some cases, a client may prefer this as it leaves their relationships with their customers unaffected.

 No notice of assignment letter is sent to the debtors at the outset, and the sales invoices do not bear an assignment clause.
 The statements and chasing letters are all sent by the client, who also makes all the credit control telephone calls to the customers.
 If you need to know how to run your own credit control function please look at our free guide.
-In this way, the client is able to maintain their own in-house credit control function, using their own staff or credit controllers.
+In this way, the client can maintain their own in-house credit control function, using their own staff or credit controllers.

 When the customers pay, they pay into a "trust account" which is set up and controlled by the discounter.
 However, it is an account in the name of the client, so to a debtor, it will appear to be their account.
 When the account is first set up, the customers will need to be asked to change their payment details to the new bank account.